artnc/personal-website/src/blog/_posts/2017-03-29-arch-notes.md

 Make sure to provide `async` as a mount option instead of `sync`!
 The latter absolutely kills write performance on NTFS; we're talking less than 100 kB/s.

+## Booting UEFI with an existing EFI partition

+GRUB was presenting me with its own slow-ass [shell](https://www.linux.com/learn/how-rescue-non-booting-grub-2-linux) instead of an OS selection menu.
+The [problem](https://bbs.archlinux.org/viewtopic.php?pid=1348012#p1348012) was that the live USB had installed some rather important files into the root filesystem's `/boot` folder instead of the EFI partition.

+I had mistakenly been under the impression that mounting the existing EFI partition (used by Windows) to the root filesystem's `/boot` was unnecessary because both already existed and had stuff in them.
+[Reinstalling](https://bbs.archlinux.org/viewtopic.php?pid=1641965#p1641965) with the partition mounted fixed things.

+## Ditching GRUB (only for UEFI systems)

+GRUB is the kitchen sink bootloader.
+Systemd comes with its own UEFI bootloader that's much simpler and works perfectly fine if all you need is an OS selection menu.
+As explained in the [guide](https://wiki.archlinux.org/index.php/systemd-boot), just enable `systemd-boot` and create the two files `arch.conf` and `loader.conf`.

 ## Fixing the default LaTeX font

 Rendering a LaTeX file to PDF works fine after installing `texlive-core`, but what's up with the fugly text?
 Zooming in reveals that the bitmap version of Computer Modern is being used.
 We need to specify an infinitely scalable vector font instead.